AGiorgetti/rxjs101/angular/README.md

 To keep things simple we can think of an Observable like a stream of data that keep coming over time.

-We have operators to inspect, alter, transform the stream or the data that keep coming out of it.
+RxJS have operators to inspect, alter, transform the stream or the data that keep coming out of it.

-# Documentation
+## Documentation

 The sample is based on rxjx 6+